-Mr DULUK (Davenport) (15:17): I rise today to also speak on the Appropriation Bill reports to estimates committees.Read more
+Mr DULUK (Davenport) (15:17): I rise today to speak about my wonderful community and electorate.Read more